timhuisman/css-social-media-buttons/README.md

 - Changed colour of white buttons (for example: `flickr` and `github`) to `#F4F4F4`.
 - Replaced absolute pixel values with percentage values for the `:after` and `:before` width and height properties.
 - Replaced absolute pixel values with percentage values for the border-radius properties: 25% for `.csmb-rounded` and 50% for `.csmb-round`.
+- Added a separate file for all SASS mixins + added mixins for vendor prefixed styling.

 **v.2.0.0**